 Information about the next round of applications will be posted in early April 2019.

 Our department belongs to the Faculty of Sciences of the University of Geneva.
-We are one of the oldest molecular biology departments in the world, where restriction enzymes were first discovered (see History).
+We are one of the oldest molecular biology departments in the world, where restriction enzymes were first discovered - Nobel prize 1978 - and where electron microscopy of biological materials was developed - Nobel prize 2017 (see History).

-The research activities of the Department of Molecular Biology address several important areas of molecular and cellular biology, such as tumor suppression and responses to DNA damage and DNA replication stress, molecular mechanisms of the mammalian circadian clock, telomere function and gene silencing in yeast, the signalling pathways that orchestrate eukaryote cell growth, regulation of chromatin structure, nucleosome organization and kinetochore function, retina development, chromosome/chromatin organization and dynamics, photoreceptor-mediated light signaling in higher plants and assembly of the photosynthetic apparatus in Chlamydomonas.
+The research activities of the Department of Molecular Biology address several important areas of molecular and cellular biology, such as tumor suppression and responses to DNA damage and DNA replication stress, the signalling pathways that orchestrate eukaryote cell growth, the regulation of gene expression by non-coding RNAs, telomere function and gene silencing in yeast, nucleosome organization and kinetochore function, retina development, structural studies of cell cycle regulators and signaling factors.

 One of the strengths of the department is to harbor such a wide range of research interests, which often leads to fertile interactions between members of the different research units.
 That this strategy has been sucessful is shown by the various awards given to different department members:

 In addition to the awards listed above, three members of our faculty are currently funded in part by ERC grants.
-Two of these are Advanced grants and one is a Consolidator grant.
+Two of these are Consolidator grants and one is an Advanced grant.